-Given the importance of the spine, it's not suprising when injured in an accident, the end result can be both painful and disabling.
+Given the importance of the spine, it's not surprising when injured in an accident, the end result can be both painful and disabling.

 MSR doctors specialize in on-the-job injuries, including: back injuries, slipped discs, herniated discs, and spinal cord injury.